nikkilr88/100-days-of-code/log.md

 # 100 Days Of Code - Log Round 2

+### Day 100 (September 15, 2017):

+**Today's Progress**: Continued with the upvotes project.

+**Thoughts:**: I think I have most of the logic down.
+Now I need to figure out how to update the db without reloading the page.
+I did some research, and it looks like I can use ajax.

 ### Day 99 (September 14, 2017):

 **Today's Progress**: Worked on the landing page and the upvotes project.